 Parents should send in a change of clothes for your child that can be kept in the classroom throughout the school year.
+This should include socks and shoes.
+This does not have to be a uniform.

 Parents of full day students must provide linens to be used during scheduled rest time.
-Linens should consist of a fitted crib sheet, a small pillow, a light baby blanket, and a stuffed animal.
-A large baggie will be provided and should be used to transport linens to and from school.
+Linens should consist of the requested blanket-style cover; see information from prekindergarten teachers.